I) First Tier: Essential Christian Beliefs

 b) Expectations of Church Membership

--CSBC has established a church covenant that clearly defines our mission, vision, focus, and expectations for all individuals who seek to become members of our church family.
+-CSBC believes all Christians should practice their faith through the support and accountability of local church membership.
+Therefore, we have established a church covenant that clearly defines our mission, vision, focus, commitment, and expectations for all individuals who seek to become members of our church family.

 c) Practice of Church Ordinances

 -CSBC believes that the only two ordinances that Scripture has commended to the local church are Believer’s Baptism and the Lord’s Supper.
 These both qualify as ordinances because they were instituted by Christ, are a demonstration of the gospel, and are intended for all church members to participate in.